taodong/duotail-docs/docs/tutorials/reister.md

 The confirmation email will be sent by `donotreply@duotail.com` with title `New Email Confirmation`.
 It's content look like the example below.
 To finalize your registration and activate your account, simply click the link provided in the message.

+The confirmation link is valid for only thirty minutes upon issuing.
+You can request another confirmation email through your `Account` page if the link is expired.

 ![Confirmation Email](/img/tutorials/register/register_confirmation.png)

 **Note:** If you haven't [whitelisted](/tutorials/white-list-domain) `duotail.com` in your inbox, the confirmation email may be in your spam/junk folder.